Boomatang/git-grab/README.md

 Git Grab
 ========

 Git Helper Tool used to quickly added repo's to the users system for an external source.
-With not having to worry and were the repo is been stored.
+With not having to worry and were the repo is being stored.

 Initial Goals of the project
 ----------------------------